open-rmf/rmf_demos/rmf_demos_ignition/QUALITY_DECLARATION.md

 `launch_xml` does not declare a Quality Level.
 It is assumed tobe at **Quality Level 4** based on its widespread use.

+#### ros_ign_bridge

+`ros_ign_bridge` does not declare a Quality Level.
+It is assumed tobe at **Quality Level 4** based on its widespread use.

 ### Optional Direct Runtime ROS Dependencies [5.ii]

-`rmf_demos_gazebo` does not have any optional direct runtime ROS dependencies.
+`rmf_demos_ignition` does not have any optional direct runtime ROS dependencies.

 ### Direct Runtime non-ROS Dependency [5.iii]

-`rmf_demos_gazebo` does not have any runtime non-ROS dependencies.
+`rmf_demos_ignition` does not have any runtime non-ROS dependencies.

 ## Platform Support [6]

-As a pure message and service definitions package, `rmf_demos_gazebo` supports all of the tier 1 platforms as described in [REP-2000](https://www.ros.org/reps/rep-2000.html#support-tiers), but does not currently test each change against all of them.
+As a pure message and service definitions package, `rmf_demos_ignition` supports all of the tier 1 platforms as described in [REP-2000](https://www.ros.org/reps/rep-2000.html#support-tiers), but does not currently test each change against all of them.

 ## Security [7]